|This South Carolina DMV Practice Test|

 Who Must Take the South Carolina Knowledge Test?

-All applicants for an original South Carolina permit or license must pass a knowledge test.
+If you apply for an original South Carolina permit or driver’s license and haven’t been licensed before, you must always pass the knowledge test.

-If your license has been revoked, you must wait until the revocation period is passed, make a new application and take the complete examination just as if you never had a license.
+If your license has been revoked, you must wait until the revocation period has passed, make a new application, and take the complete examination just as if you never had a license before.

 If you have a valid out-of-state permit, it can be transferred to a beginner’s permit in South Carolina.
 The time you held the out-of-state permit counts toward the 180-day requirement.
 An expired out-of-state permit means you must take the vision and knowledge tests again.

 When you have a valid driver’s license from another state, you only need to pass the vision test and surrender your out-of-state driver’s license.
 If your out-of-state driver’s license has expired by nine months, you must pass the vision test and successfully complete the knowledge and road tests.

 To be exempt from the knowledge test, drivers from Canada, France, Germany, American Samoa, Guam, Puerto Rico and the Virgin Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau must hold a valid driver license.

 If the out-of-country license has expired, an applicant must successfully complete all the necessary tests.

 Note that you will be allowed to keep an out-of-country license, but you cannot use it when you have a S.C. license.
 If you use that license, SCDMV will revoke your South Carolina license.